FundamentalComputing/FitchVIZIER/README.md

 This application takes Fitch proofs as they are defined in *Language, Proof and Logic*, by Dave Barker-Plummer, Jon Barwise and John Etchemendy.

-# How to run it?
+# Installation and Development
+## Web Interface
 You need to have rust and pnpm installed.

-go into the fitch-proof dir and run `pnpm install`, then `pnpm build`.
+go into the `webui` dir and run `pnpm install`, then `pnpm build` (`pnpm dev` for a live dev server).

-now you can run the web devserver by going into `packages/app` and running `pnpm dev`
+the static web files will then be written to `webui/app/dist`

+## CLI
+The cli can be found in the `cli` directory.
+To run it, use `cargo run <proof.txt>`, to obtain a production binary use `cargo build --release` and you will find the binary in `cli/target`
 The CLI interface can be used as follows: the first argument is a file with the proof; the STDIN contains the "template" (e.g. the statement that has to be proven).
 The CLI then checks that the proof is correct and that it proves the statement that was provided via STDIN.

+## Prover core ('fitch-proof')
+This is the core library that provides checking and formatting of proofs.
+Check `webui/library` for an example on how to use it in a WASM context, check `cli` for usage as a normal rust library.